FAQEUCyber Resilience Act

 Citations

-Section 14
+Question 14

-How do CRA Annex I and Annex II work together on the essential cybersecurity requirements and user information?
+How do CRA Annex I and Annex II work together on the Essential Cybersecurity Requirements and user information?

 Annex I sets the substantive cybersecurity outcomes and processes that the product and manufacturer must meet.
 Annex II requires the manufacturer to give users the information they need to install, operate, update, integrate and decommission the product securely.